ScottW514/terraform-provider-datapower/docs/resources/forms_login_policy.md

   - Choices: `urlin`, `host`
   - Default value: `urlin`
   - Required When: `form_support_type`=`static`
+  - Not Valid When: attribute is not conditionally required
 - `session_lifetime` (Number) Specify the maximum duration in seconds before the user must reauthentication.
 The default value is 10800.
 The minimum value is 1.
 The special value of 0 sets the value to the default value of 10800.
   - CLI Alias: `session-lifetime`
   - Default value: `10800`
   - Required When: `use_cookie_attributes`=`false`
+  - Not Valid When: attribute is not conditionally required
 - `shared_secret` (String) Specify the shared secret that protects cookies.
 The shared secret key protects cookies that the service generates and consumes.
 If allowed, all members in the standby group must use the same shared secret.
   - CLI Alias: `shared-secret`
   - Reference to: `datapower_crypto_sskey:id`
+  - Not Valid When: `enable_migration`=`false`
 - `ssl_port` (Number) Specify the listening port to secure TLS redirection during the login transaction.
 The default value is 8080.
   - CLI Alias: `ssl-port`
   - Range: `1`-`65535`
   - Default value: `8080`
   - Required When: (`form_support_type`=`static` AND `use_ssl_for_login`=`true`)
+  - Not Valid When: attribute is not conditionally required
 - `use_cookie_attributes` (Boolean) Whether to attach a cookie attribute policy to allow predefined or custom attributes to be included in the forms login cookie.
 If you do not use a cookie attribute policy, the configuration use the properties of the forms login policy.
 By default, does not attach a cookie attribute policy.
   - CLI Alias: `use-cookie-attribute`
   - Default value: `false`